-Annex C provides an introduction to Forth.
+Annex ?? provides an introduction to Forth.

-Annex D discusses the compatibility of ANS Forth with earlier Forths, emphasizing the differences from Forth 83.
+Annex C discusses the compatibility of this standard with earlier Forths, emphasizing the differences from Forth 83.

-Annex E presents some techniques for writing portable programs in ANS Forth.
+Annex ?? presents some techniques for writing portable programs.

-Annex F presents a test suite to test the operation of a system complies with the definitions documented in this standard.
+Annex ?? presents a test suite to test the operation of a system complies with the definitions documented in this standard.

-Annex H includes the words from all word sets in a single list, and serves as an index of ANS Forth words.
+Annex D includes the words from all word sets in a single list, and serves as an index of words.